jdohertydev/turia-park-run/README.md

 * A unique logo and logical menu sequence appear in the navigation bar.
 This is consistent across all pages of the site.
 * Similar to breadcrumbs, the active page link is underlined so the user always knows where they are.
 * For those using a mouse, a hover-over indicates the presence of clickable links.
-* For users on a smaller viewport, the page links become hidden behind a familiar ‘burger’ menu which maximises screen real-estate.
+* For users on a smaller viewport, the page links become hidden behind a familiar 'burger' menu which maximises screen real-estate.

 ![Screenshot of burger menu from Turia Park Run website](assets/images/readme-images/burger-menu.png)